Constructional difficulty: moderate

-The new 2U wide complete VC-ADSR/VCA module
+The suggested panel design for the 2U wide complete VC-ADSR module

 A typical use would have the IN socket being driven by the velocity CV from a midi-CV convertor.
 Thus the harder you hit the keys, the greater the ADSR output level.
 If you use this to control a filter sweep, this can create brilliantly effective touch sensitivity to your patch.